 Flame Light Sources

-Finally, let us review the age-old, dependable light sources that use a flame to produce the light.
+Finally, let us review the age-old, dependable light sources that use a flame to produce light.
 Anytime there is an open flame great care should be taken to prevent accidents.
-Fire may not be an option in some type of scenarios.
+Fire may not be an option in some types of scenarios.
 It is wise to plan for an alternative lighting source.

 The fuels burned can be dangerous and must be stored carefully.
 Check out our post How to Safely Store Fuels for Emergencies to learn the best practices for emergency fuel storage.
 Remember to store matches, butane lighters, or some way to ignite the flame.
 It is also essential to keep a working smoke and carbon monoxide detector nearby.
 A fire extinguisher is always a good idea.

 There are many different forms of candles available.
 A candle lantern or chandelier may increase safety.
 Candles provide a soft, low light, and burn for a long period of time.
 Candles are easy to obtain and to store.

 The open flame presents a fire hazard and consumes a small amount of oxygen, to provide a little ventilation.
 Candles can produce a small amount of carbon monoxide.
 Check out the Safety Data Sheet on candles.
 Candles have an indefinite shelf life if stored in a dry, cool place.

 Never extinguish a candle with water, as this can actually increase the size of the flame and break any glass container the candle might be in.
 Do not blow on a candle to extinguish it.
 The hot wax may accidentally be blown on surrounding surfaces or burn you.